The best Apple Arcade games

-Controls seem simple at first: tap to parry, swipe to dodge roll, and use both in tandem to attack in any direction, as well has holding down one finger to charge attacks.
-If you’re not feeling the touch controls, you can connect a PlayStation 4 or Xbox One controller and play that way.
-It might make gameplay a little easier but truth be told, the developers have done a cracker job translating this short list of commands to touch.
+Controls seem simple at first: tap to parry, swipe to dodge roll, and use both in tandem to attack in any direction, as well as holding down one finger to charge attacks.
+If you’re not feeling the touch controls, you can connect a PlayStation or Xbox controller and play that way.
+It might make gameplay a little easier but truth be told, the developers have done a cracker job translating this shortlist of commands to touch.

 Each round sets the bloody battle on a small dioramic level; a small slice of Bleak Sword’s monochrome fantasy world.
 Level and character models are super lo-fi 8-bit renditions of menacing forests, knights, ghouls, skeletons etc. Standard fantasy fare.
 Despite its blocky presentation, enemies move across the small map fluidly and their animations are detailed enough to signpost incoming attacks (which you’ll need to learn for each new enemy type).

 What I appreciate about Bleak Sword is that it really doesn’t waste any of your time; it’s quick to get to the combat and when you do fall, it’s 100% your own fault.

 Warm up those digits and download Bleak Sword.
 Just make sure you’ve got a good protective case before you enter a world of pain.